express-in-code-game/excode-design/docs/design.md

     - worker generates in batches and sends events :generated-batch 1 of 10 2 of 10 etc
     - finally, :generation-complete event, which trigger ui change
     - while it's in process, ui thread is completely free and responsive, with no serialization spikes
+- queues and processes
+- protocols
+- simplicity: bad abstractions are worse than no abstractions
+- a process (service) may have its own runtime (container)
+- app = process, apps are smart
+- connections and channels are global defined (on top of service's main), explicit
+- development through traefik(http) and docker-compose
+- lein + deps with lein-deps-plugin
+- apps know database and http, no communication queue required
+- game can be played (state-wise) from cljc repl
+- consider electron